CharlieWillard/ZoomImageViewer/README.md

 ## Acknowledgments

 This tool leverages OpenSeadragon for zooming and panning functionality, providing a powerful interface for image navigation.
 It is inspired by Rob Erdmann's demonstrations of his curtain viewer and has been independently developed for broader conservation and comparison use cases.

+## License

+This project is licensed under the [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/) license.
+You may use, modify, and share this work for non-commercial purposes with proper attribution.